HOW MANY CARDS IN 1994 TOPPS BASEBALL

 Wax packs of 1994 Topps baseball cards contained 11 total cards including one sticker or manager record card.
 A typical wax box contained 24 packs or 264 total cards.
 With all the various insert sets and parallels available it took collectors working with others to try and complete the entire massive checklist of over 1500 unique cards for 1994 Topps.
 While production numbers were high for the base cards, parallels like the Organizations made certain cards much harder to find despite the large run.

-Read also: MOST VALUABLE 82 TOPPS BASEBALL CARDS
+Read also: BASEBALL CARDS JUNK WAX ERA

 The 1994 Topps baseball card set highlighted another excellent year of product from the iconic card company.
 Featuring an array of superstar rookies, flashy inserts, and tough to pull parallels, it gave collectors plenty to search for to finish their sets two decades later.
 Whether building their collections from packs as kids or chasing down wants lists as adults, the massive 711 card base issue along with all its addons cemented 1994 Topps as one of the absolute biggest and most comprehensive releases in the vintage era of the baseball card hobby.